Adult Basic Education in Washington

 The Division of Adult Education and Literacy, under the Office of Career, Technical, and Adult Education (OCTAE) (formerly known as Office of Vocational Education and Adult Education (OVAE)) in the U.S. Department of Education (ED), administers the AEFLA.
 AEFLA funding flows from the state to eligible institutions, which include local educational agencies, community-based organizations, volunteer literacy organizations, institutions of higher education, libraries, public housing authorities, one-stop career centers, and correctional institutions.

-Adult Basic Education Providers and Programs
+Adult Basic Education Programs

 Adult Basic Education Program Development Resources